GenericMappingTools/gmt/trunk/doc/rst/source/gmt.conf.rst

     extrapolation values.
 Third case sets the extrapolation values to the constant value passed in 'val' (this value must off course be numeric).

+.. _GMT_CUSTOM_LIBS:

 **GMT_CUSTOM_LIBS**
     Comma-separated list of GMT-compliant shared libraries that extend the capability of GMT with additional custom modules [none].
+Alternatively, provide a directory name, that MUST end with a slash (or back slash), to use all shared libraries in that directory.
+On Windows, if the dir name is made up only of a single slash ('/') search inside a subdirectory called 'gmt_plugins' of the directory that contains the 'gmt' executable.
     See the API documentation for how to build your own shared modules.

+.. _GMT_FFT:

 **GMT_FFT**
     Determines which Fast Fourier Transform (FFT) should be used among those that have been configured during installation.
 Choose from